jnaidu/Developer-Portal-GitBook/managing_roles/grant_roles.md

 * Solution Center Instance Administrator

 #### Steps:
-1. On the left panel, click **Solutions**.
+1. On the left panel of the **Solutions Center**, click **Solutions**.
 A list of all the solutions for your company that have access to the solution center will be displayed.
 2. Select your solution by clicking on the solution name.
 3. Click the **Instances** tab.
 A list of all the instances for the selected solution will be displayed.
 4. Select an instance by clicking on the instance name to retrieve an instance.